A Honeypot is an information system resource whose value lies in unauthorized or illicit use of that resource. – Lance Spitzner

 - Ghost USB – what makes this honeypot stand out is that it specifically focuses its attention on malware that spreads via USB storage devices.
 This is a big deal considering that USB drives used by employees and authorized users continue to cause serious concerns.

-Once installed, Ghost USB emulates a USB storage device and broadcasts itself over the network, with the intention of tricking any malware – that propagates using similar devices – into infecting it.
-Once detected, and secretly observed, it becomes easy for administrators to take the necessary steps and precautions.
+Once installed, Ghost USB emulates a USB storage device and broadcasts itself over the internal network, intending to trick any malware – that propagates using similar devices – into infecting it.
+Once detected, and secretly observed, it becomes easy for

-Although these three honeypot solutions cover the majority of network security needs, you can find a more exhaustive list of solutions for various networking and security needs here.
+Although these three honeypot solutions cover most network security needs, you can find a more exhaustive list of solutions for various networking and cybersecurity needs here.

 There are two types of honeypot implementation strategies you can adopt: